-- 3 Run the Encyclopedia Data Store Administrator script from the command prompt. - 2 Create a new volume for the migrated volume by performing the following tasks: - 1 Log in to Configuration Console and choose Advanced view. - 2 From the side menu, choose Volumes. - 3 On Volumes, point to the icon next to a schema and choose Add Volume, as shown in Figure 4-121.
+- 2 Create a new volume for the migrated volume by performing the following tasks: - 1 Log in to Configuration Console and choose Advanced view. - 2 From the side menu, choose Volumes. - 3 On Volumes, point to the icon next to a schema and choose Add Volume, as shown in Figure 4-98.

-Figure 4-121 Choosing to add a volume
+Figure 4-98 Choosing to add a volume

-- 4 On New Volume-General, perform the following tasks: - 1 In Volume name, type the name you specified for NEW_VOLUME_NAME in SquirrelDataExporter.properties. - 2 In Primary partition, specify the partition you created previously, as shown in Figure 4-122.
+- 4 On New Volume-General, perform the following tasks: - 1 In Volume name, type the name you specified for NEW_VOLUME_NAME in SquirrelDataExporter.properties. - 2 In Primary partition, specify the partition you created previously, as shown in Figure 4-99.